 To observe the elderly person with weight loss while he or she is eating.
 This part of the evaluation is important such as: how the patient is positioned at the table, if self-fed, any difficulties with managing eating utensils, time spent eating, how much of the food offered is eaten, any chewing problems, any difficulties swallowing, any visual difficulties that interfere with feeding oneself and qualities of food offered that make it appetizing and appealing to the patient.

-Although medications may help to promote appetite and weight gain in older patients with unintentional weight loss, drugs should not be considered the first-line treatment.
+- Although medications may help to promote appetite and weight gain in older patients with unintentional weight loss, drugs should not be considered as the first-line treatment.

 Lists of drugs associated with weight gain: